Magnum, P.I.: Setting

 Robin's Nest (21.324917°N 157.679526°W) is the fictional beach front estate on the island of Oahu, Hawaii, which serves as the residence of the main characters.
 In the series, it is owned by renowned novelist Robin Masters, who employs Jonathan Higgins as the estate's caretaker and Thomas Magnum as its security expert.
 Higgins resides in the estate's main house while Magnum occupies the guest house.

-In reality, the 3 acre beachfront property was located on the east shore of Oahu at 41-505 Hawaii Route 72 near Waimanalo Beach, Hawaii (21°19′30″N 157°40′48″W).
-Called "Pahonu" ("turtle enclosure" in Hawaiian language), it was also known locally as "The Anderson Estate" after long-time owner, local politician Eve G. Anderson.
-The grounds had been used for hundreds of years for raising green sea turtles for the Hawaiian royal family and includes a 500-by-50-foot stone wall that surrounds the former turtle-raising pond.
+In reality, the 3 acre beachfront property was on Oahu's east shore at 41-505 Hawaii Route 72, near Waimanalo Beach, Hawaii (21°19′30″N 157°40′48″W).
+Designed by American architect Louis Davis and called "Pahonu" ("turtle enclosure" in Hawaiian), it was also known as "The Anderson Estate" after its longtime owner, politician Eve G. Anderson.
+The grounds were used for hundreds of years to raise green sea turtles for the Hawaiian royal family and include a 500-by-50-foot stone wall that surrounds the former turtle-raising pond.
 Since 1978, the turtle pond has been on the National Register of Historic Places listings in Hawaii.
-A residential estate since the early 1930s, comprising an 11000 ft2 main house, a boathouse (which in the series appears as the guest house that Magnum occupies), a gatehouse, and private tennis court.
+A residential estate since the early 1930s, comprising an 11000 ft2 main house, a boathouse (which in the series appears as the guesthouse Magnum occupies), a gatehouse, and private tennis court.

 Owned in January 2014 by Cox Communications heiress Barbara Cox Anthony, it was placed on the market with Sotheby's for $15.75 million and sold for $8.7 million in March 2015.
-In April 2018, the estate was demolished.
+In April 2018, the estate was demolished by its new owner, a friend of former President Barack Obama.